TimHanewich/diagnosing-ens160/src/pico/readme.md

 - 4.7k Ohm pull up resistors on I2C lines

 It ran for over 2 hours without a hiccup at all.

+I then tried reproducing this.
+Wasn't able to get it to work.
+Maybe I could if I tried again, I don't know.